Bayesian prerequisites | Bayes Rule

 - $p(\theta)$ Prior

-- $p(\theta \mid X)$ posterior (probability of parameters after we observer the data)
+- $p(\theta \mid X)$ posterior (probability of parameters after we observe the data)

 In here we use small $p$ for probability of continuous distributions and $P$ for discrete distributions.